 - 2.21 The proposed 2019/20 HRA budget is based on dwelling rents increasing in line with current rent setting Government guidance as outlined in paragraph 2.10 above.
-Non-dwelling rents will be increased in line with individual agreements.
-It is the Council's intention not to increase service charges. - 2.22 Central heating charges remain for some of the PFI properties and it is proposed to continue recharging tenants on the basis of actual costs incurred. - 2.23 Service charges will continue to be passed on to all tenants in 2019/20.
-After a period of transitional charges on PFI 2 properties all tenants are now paying full charges. - 2.24 From the Council's perspective, service charges were deemed necessary as it helped minimise long term risk to the Council's HRA Business Plan, whilst also allowing the establishment of a more stable and realistic financial environment in which to manage the housing stock. - 2.25 The Council has recognised the financial pressure that a 3.4% rent uplift will have on tenants and for this reason it has chosen to freeze service charges for a second consecutive year at 2017/18 prices.
+However, there are 53 weeks in 2019/20 rather than the usual 52.
+Whilst this does not affect the amount of rent collected in total during the year it does create a potential problem for tenants in receipt of Universal Credit.
+The Universal Credit system has been designed around rent payments over 52 weeks and so does not allow for a 53 week rent year.
+This will mean that those tenants will potentially have a week of arrears on their accounts.
+There are currently representations being made by the Local Government Association (LGA) to the Department of Work and Pensions (DWP) to find a resolution to the problem.
+If a resolution is notified then the Council will implement this accordingly.
+However, whatever the outcome nationally, the Council will take whatever action is within its powers to support tenants in receipt of Universal Credit who are impacted by there being 53 rent weeks in 2019/20. - 2.22 Non-dwelling rents will be increased in line with individual agreements.
+It is the Council's intention not to increase service charges. - 2.23 Central heating charges remain for some of the PFI properties and it is proposed to continue recharging tenants on the basis of actual costs incurred. - 2.24 Service charges will continue to be passed on to all tenants in 2019/20.
+After a period of transitional charges on PFI 2 properties all tenants are now paying full charges. - 2.25 From the Council's perspective, service charges were deemed necessary as it helped minimise long term risk to the Council's HRA Business Plan, whilst also allowing the establishment of a more stable and realistic financial environment in which to manage the housing stock. - 2.26 The Council has recognised the financial pressure that a 3.4% rent uplift will have on tenants and for this reason it has chosen to freeze service charges for a second consecutive year at 2017/18 prices.